-By now you’ve most likely heard of lab created diamonds and diamond simulants, but do you know the difference?
-With so many terms used to label each and an abundance of misleading information available online, we thought it was time to get the facts straight.
+You’ve most likely heard of lab created diamonds and simulant diamonds, but do you know the difference?
+With so many terms used to label each, and an abundance of misleading information available online, we thought it was time to get the facts straight.

 Diamond Simulants